Ford GT40: Mk V

-JW Engineering wished to complete the GT40 chassis numbers GT40P-1087, 1088 and 1089.
-This was supposed to take place prior to the beginning of Safir production, however, the completion of these three chassis’ was very much delayed.
+JW Engineering wished to complete the existing GT40 chassis numbers GT40P-1087, 1088 and 1089 prior to the beginning of Safir production; this, however, was very much delayed.

-Ford's Len Bailey was hired to inspect the proposed build and engineer any changes he thought prudent to ensure the car was safe, as well as minimize problems experienced in the past.
-Baily changed the front suspension to Alan Mann specifications, which minimized nose-dive under braking.
+Ford's Len Bailey was hired to inspect the proposed build and engineer any changes to minimize known problems with the car, and upgrade safety to modern standards he thought prudent.
+While the GT40 chassis was upgraded without making any major changes, Bailey upgraded the front suspension to Alan Mann Racing specifications, which minimized nose-dive under braking.
 Zinc coated steel replaced the previous uncoated rust-prone sheet metal.
-The vulnerable drive donuts were replaced with CV joints and the leak-prone rubber gas tanks were replaced with aluminum tanks.
-The GT40 chassis was upgraded without making any major changes.
+The vulnerable drive donuts were replaced with CV joints and the leak-prone rubber gas tanks were replaced with aluminum.

-Tennant Panels supplied the roof structure and the balance of the chassis was completed by Safir.
+Metal fabricator Tennant Panels supplied the roof structure, and the balance of the chassis was completed by Safir with parts from Adams McCall Engineering.
 Bill Pink, noted for his electrical experience and the wiring installation of previous GT40s, was brought in.
 Also, Jim Rose was hired for his experience with working at both Alan Mann and Shelby.
-After the manufacture of chassis 1120, John Etheridge was hired to manage the GT40 build.
-The chassis was supplied from Adams McCall Engineering and parts supplied from Tennant panels.
+After the manufacture of chassis 1120, John Etheridge was hired to manage the MkV GT40 build.

-For the most part, the Mk V resembled very closely the Mk I car, although there were a few changes, and, as with the '60s production, very few cars were identical.
+For the most part, the Mk V resembled very closely the Mk I car; as with the '60s production, very few cars were identical.

-The first car, GT40P-1090, had an open-top in place of roofed doors.
-Most motors were Ford small block, Webers or 4 Barrel Carburetor.
-Safir produced five Big Block GT40s, serial numbers GT40P-1128 to GT40P-1132.
-These aluminum big block cars all had easily removable door roof sections.
-Most GT40s were high-performance street cars however some of the Mk V production can be described as full race.
-Two road cars GT40P-1133 (roadster) and GT40P-1142 (roofed doors) were built as lightweights which included an aluminum honeycomb chassis and carbon fiber bodywork.
+The first new build, GT40P-1090, had an open-top in place of roof-hinged doors.
+Most motors were Ford "small block" V8s, fitted with twin-Weber or 4-barrel carburettors.
+Safir produced five "big block" Mk V GT40s, serial numbers GT40P-1128 to GT40P-1132.
+These aluminium bodied cars all had easily removable door roof sections.
+Although most Mk V GT40s were high-performance street cars, some were built solely to race specs.
+Two road cars, a roadster (GT40P-1133), and a standard configuration (GT40P-1142), were built with lightweights aluminium honeycomb chasses and carbon fiber bodywork.